eda-ricercatore/admin-notes/skill-set/lower-level-roles/sw-dev-lower-level/cloud-computing-sw-dev.md

 		* How you apply DDD, BDD, and design for testability to collaborate with colleagues across diverse disciplines to design, implement, and evolve high-quality custom software that solves specific customer problems.
 		* Your use of event-brokers, which programming languages you used, and how that has informed your approach to design, modeling, and implementation of custom software systems.
 		* How you have taken on the challenges inherent in a commitment to continuous improvement.
 + skill set:
+	- Advanced understanding of OOPS
+	- Knowledge of SDL (Software development Lifecycle)
+	- Experience of working in Agile environment
+	- Good at Code review and design review
+	- Ability to design for scale and Performance
+	- Solid problem solving skills
+	- Experience with hands-on programming
+	- Expertise in data structures and algorithms
+	- A background in Engineering with sound oral and written communication skills
+	- Degree in Computer Science or equivalent practical experience
+	- Experience with large-scale systems
+	- Intermediate knowledge of Ruby on Rails
+	- Prior experience with AWS
+	- Experience with open-source projects
+	- Experience troubleshooting in a SaaS environment with an assertive deployment schedule
+	- Experience in leading engineering team
++ skill set:
+	- Experience troubleshooting in a SaaS environment with an assertive deployment schedule
+	- Experience building large-scale performant services
++ skill set:
 	- BLAH.
 + skill set: